 - Prepare for NGSS implementation of engineering-integration instruction by designing and peer teaching your own content-integrated engineering design lessons

-Teachers will receive one year of coaching that is initiated by a week-long, in-person workshop.
+Teachers will receive nine months of coaching that is initiated by a week-long, in-person workshop.

 Day 1: What is engineering design?